 "Over the decade of building speakers, I've learnt that it's not only about obtaining great speakers affordably, but gaining a deeper connection with music.
 Each time I hear a song I love, I think to myself, damn that sounds good and I built those speakers."

 It's also the appreciation I get from building something functional, something capable of evoking emotions and something that others can enjoy with me.
 There's nothing better than seeing my friends in bliss listening to music through speakers I made.
 On top of that, It's a gate way to the fascinating world of electroacoustics.
 The hobby has taught me more on electroacoustics than my entire engineering degree, and brought me a lot more joy that's for sure.

 But I get it, building speakers is a daunting undertaking, there's so many things to consider from cabinet making to electronics.
 Learning all these aspects took me years; and for anyone to dedicate their time to this in their busy lives is a big ask.

 So for that reason I founded the Speaker Project so that anyone, within a short amount of time can experience the process of building their own speakers.
 It's about making the hobby accessible to everyone.

-"My philosophy is - No matter what your skill level, you will be able to build a pair of performance speakers during my course."
+"My philosophy is - No matter your skill level, you will be able to build a pair of performance speakers during my course."

-I have spent a great deal of time ensuring the each speaker design offered produces music in a truthful manner, this involved thousands of hours testing, tweaking and listening to ensure a world class speaker is realised.
+I have spent a great deal of time ensuring each speaker design offered produces music in a truthful manner, this involved thousands of hours testing, tweaking and listening to ensure a world class speaker is realised.